 On this page:

 Persons wishing to comment on these proposed rules may do so orally or in writing.
-Oral testimony may be presented at a public hearing being held in Portland, Oregon at 800 NE Oregon St, Room 1B, on October 21, 2015 at 10:00 a.m.
-Written comments may be submitted before 5:00 p.m. on October 22, 2015 to the Public Health Division Rules Coordinator at the following address:
+Oral testimony may be presented at a public hearing being held in Portland, Oregon at 800 NE Oregon St, Room 1-D, on March 9, 2016 at 3:00 p.m.
+Written comments may be submitted before 5:00 p.m. on March 11, 2016 to the Public Health Division Rules Coordinator at the following address:

 OHA, Public Health Division